page_banner_chemistry.jpg

 CHM 332 Organic Chemistry II

 This is the second of a two-semester course sequence.
-It focuses on instrumentation related to analytical organic chemistry, as well as advanced reactions, synthesis and retrosynthetic analysis.
-Three lectures, one laboratory.
-Prerequisite: CHM 231/231L.
-Corequisite: CHM 332L.
+It focuses on instrumentation related to analytical organic chemistry, as well as advanced reactions, synthesis, and retrosynthetic analysis.

 CHM 341 Biochemistry I

 This is the first semester of a comprehensive biochemistry course providing an introduction to the chemical and physical properties of biologically important molecules.
-Topics to be discussed in this course include carbohydrates, proteins, nucleic acids, lipids and enzymes.
-Three lectures, one laboratory.
-Prerequisite: CHM 174/174L or CHM 231/231L.
-Corequisite: CHM 341L.
+Topics to be discussed in this course include carbohydras, proteins, nucleic acids, lipids, and enzymes.

 CHM 360 Physical Chemistry